 Avoid singling out individual employees when you don’t need to.

-In addition to protecting sensitive data and making your network more secure, employee monitoring systems can be used to provide you with information about important business metrics, like productivity.
+In addition to protecting sensitive data and making your network more secure, using employee computer monitoring software legally can be used to provide you with information about important business metrics, like productivity.
 This is often what concerns employees, who may fear being micromanaged in addition to worrying about their personal data safety, and this is where employers may sometimes overstep their boundaries.

 In some cases, you can avoid problems by pseudonymizing the data.
 That way you can observe overall trends in your business and address them without singling out any one person or digging too deeply into an individual employee’s data.

-Using employee monitoring software responsibly ensures that you’ll be able to get the information you need without causing other problems for your business or for your employees.
-To find out more about how employee monitoring software can work in your organization, take an online test drive.
+Using employee computer monitoring software responsibly and ethically ensures that you’ll be able to get the information you need without causing other problems for your business or for your employees.
+Find out more about how employee monitoring software can work in your organization.